Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Multi-qubit magic distillation

 The second ingredient comes from Lemma~1 of Ref.~\cite{reichardt2006quantum}, which shows that if a stabilizer procedure (with measurement post-selection and stabilizer ancillas) can map an $n$-qubit state $\rho$ into a single-qubit magic state, then there exists another procedure that maps $\rho$ to a single-qubit magic state and consists solely of an $n$-qubit Clifford unitary followed by projecting $n-1$ qubits onto $\ket{0^{n-1}}$, which is equivalent to estimating \eqref{eq:magic_witness}.
 We can therefore conclude that, if there exists a stabilizer operation that maps $\rho$ to a single-qubit magic state, then $\rho$ can be detected by the Triangle Criterion, which completes the proof of Theorem~\ref{thm:bound_magic}.
 Moreover, Theorem~\ref{thm:bound_magic} also implies that the Triangle Criterion detects all pure magic states, since any multi-qubit pure magic state can be reduced to a single-qubit pure magic state by a suitable stabilizer procedure~\cite{reichardt2004improved}.
+This means that, for pure-state magic detection, the Triangle Criterion is equivalent to other criteria such as stabilizer fidelity~\cite{Bravyi2019simulationofquantum}, stabilizer nullity~\cite{Beverland2020nullity}, and stabilizer Rényi entropy~\cite{leone2022stabilizer}, in the sense that they have exactly the same detection power on pure states.